what we'll be reading this fall:

 editors' picks, Part One

 Fall 2018 is shaping up to be another great publishing season.
-Here are some titles our editors are especially excited to read.
+Here are some titles from CanLit and beyond that our editors are especially excited to read.
 Stay tuned for Part Two of our picks list, coming soon!

 Wild and Beautiful is the Night, by John Miller